vanderbilt-data-science/ai-first-template/example_projects/README.md

 Suggested things to try:

+In `broken_math.py`:
+1. Ask Claude Code to debug.
+Watch it run to find the error, fix it, and check that it works.

+In `ml-tracker`:
 1. Open the directory in the terminal.
 Inspect the CLAUDE.md.
 Note what kinds of things are in there.
 2. Look at .claude/skills/visualization.md.
 Only the name and first line are loaded upfron, but the full content injects when Claude decides it's relevant.
 3. Hit `Shift+Tab` until you enter plan mode.
 Try: "Build a dashboard to visualize the experiment results."